CdSecure/configure-ad/README.md

 <h2>High-Level Deployment and Configuration </h2>

 In this exercise, we will create a resource group containing a virtual network with two subnets.
 One subnet will host a Windows Server configured as a domain controller, and the other will host a Windows 10 client machine.
-We will then configure the Windows 10 computer to join the domain controlled by the Windows Server, allowing us to log in as a domain user.
+We will then configure the Windows 10 computer to join the domain controller allowing us to log in as a domain user.

 <h2>Deployment and Configuration Steps</h2>